-Yes, sharing your PlayStation Network (PSN) account with anyone (e.g. offline/online friends, people online, etc.) goes against PlayStation’s terms of service and is illegal.
+- Sharing your PlayStation Network (PSN) account is against PlayStation’s terms of service and can result in being banned.

 PS4s and PS5s all feature a Share Play function which allows users to legally play games with their friends.
 This feature can be used even if only the host owns the game, as the function is sharing the gameplay rather than the game itself.